emerald-geomodelling/msgpack-numpy-js/README.md

 This is a javascript companion library to [msgpack-numpy](https://github.com/lebedov/msgpack-numpy).
 It allows serialization and deserialization of the same msgpack extension type and format to/from javascript typed arrays.

+This library works in nodejs and in the browser.

 ## APIs

 ```